xzeroryuken/University-Database/README.md

   </head>
   <body>
     <h1>University Database Project</h1>
     <p>This project is a simple university database system created using Python and MySQL Workbench.
-The purpose of this project is to provide a database system that can store and manage data related to students, courses, and instructors in a university.</p>
+The purpose of this project is to provide a database system that can store and manage data related to students in a university.</p>
 <h2>Installation</h2>
 <ol>
   <li>Clone the repository to your local machine using <code>git clone</code>.</li>